BlueBrain/NeuroMorphoVis/docs/user/modules/gui/gui.md

 </p>

 ### Morphology Editing
-The _Morphology Editing_ toolbox can be loaded by clicking on the _Morphology Editing_ tab.
-We will add later a little guide to show how to use this utility.
+The _Morphology Editing_ toolbox can be loaded by clicking on the _Morphology Editing_ tab. his [guide](morphology-editing.md) explains how to use this toolbox to analyze the morphology skeleton.

 ### Soma Reconstruction